Three years ago, the Accelerate programme set out to speed up the elimination of trachoma in 14 countries.

 “There’s no guarantee that more people won’t be affected by trachoma in future.
 You need a transition plan so that trachoma can be managed through routine health services.
-The next steps are training surgeons, scaling up WASH [water, sanitation and hygiene] work in eight districts and preparing the evidence for when the country is ready to declare trachoma elimination.”
+The next steps are training surgeons, scaling up WASH [water, sanitation and hygiene] work in two districts and preparing the evidence for when the country is ready to declare trachoma elimination.”

 Dr Djè Norbert, deputy director of NTDs, National NTD Control and Prevention Programme

 “In Côte d’Ivoire, the fight began by mapping trachoma.
 Of the 57 districts mapped, 40 are considered endemic for trachoma.
 Of these, some received treatment by mass drug administration.

 We already have a trichiasis case finder trainer.
 We have facilities everywhere, and we are lucky enough to have training for doctors specialising in ophthalmology.
 We have to continue to monitor trachoma, and so for success in the next steps, training more health workers is important so they can take care of any further cases.
 Together we must set up a strategy to cover all the zones, and this is what we will try to do with our partners who are helping us to reach that goal.

 “The other important aspect is the WASH sector.
 We have to continue these activities in the field now.
 The WASH sector has many partners, and we have to coordinate all these activities to take advantage of what we’ve already achieved in the fight against trachoma.”